heyrtl/mit-missing-semester/README.md

 - Use of find command

 ## Notes
 -u flag sort last access. so we should use -t flag for last edited sorting.
-Both are used with ls
+Both are used with `ls` command.

 ---